golincode/pattern/docs/about.md

 Through the document examples are given, which’ll look similar to this:

 > The Hub makes it easier for market managers to use the correct assets in campaigns.
+{: .example }

 There is also copy that is safe to use in any document you present to clients, which is indicated by the green stripe:

-> Architect digital design and build agency, London & San Francisco.
+> Golin digital design and build agency, London & San Francisco.
+{: .precise }

 ## Creating Documents